Overview

 Silicone moldable

-Rigid Resin is always the first choice with silicone molding.
-This rigid resin is detailed and smooth and doesnt inhibit the curing of most tin-based and many platinum based silicones.
+Rigid Resin is always the first choice with silicone moulding.
+This rigid resin is detailed and smooth and doesn’t inhibit the curing of most tin-based and many platinum based silicones.

 Ultimate Tensile Strength